schmotDev/Windy/README.md

 To run this app, you need to copy
 * **project.py**
   This is the main file, it builds the GUI elements with their functions.
   It also contains some fonctions for metrics conversation.

 * **weatherApi.py**
   This file contains the functions that connects to the API and retrieve data.
-  I'm using a different file so it will be easier to use a different API.
+  I'm using a different file so we could have different APIs and add a feature to select the source of data.

 You can also check if you have the needed python packages already installed with the `requirements.txt`
 ```